 Other popular brands like Vallejo paints are 2.75 €/£2.45 for 18 ml (0.153 €/£0.136 per ml), while Formula P3 paints from Privateer Press are priced at 3.30 €/£3.25 for 18 ml (0,183 €/£0.18 per ml).

 The Army Painter offers several paint sets with further savings built-in.
 There is a complete paint set with all 124 paints, a starter set with 10 paints, a mega paint set with 50 paints, a set with all 11 Quickshade inks, and more.
 There are also several “branded” paint set for games like Zombicide, Dungeons & Dragons and others, we’ll have a look at these sets in a future post, too.

-If your local gaming store doesn’t stock The Army Painter products, you can find them online at Wayland Games or Element Games.
+If your local gaming store doesn’t stock The Army Painter products, you can find them online at our partner shops Wayland Games, Element Games, Firestorm Games, and Taschengelddieb.
 Placing your order by following these links will support Tale of Painters at no extra cost for you at all.
 Much appreciated.

-When it comes to coverage, I think they are comparable to Citadel Layer paints, even though I identified a lot of colours which opacities are actually on par with Citadel Base paints.
+When it comes to coverage, Warpaints are between Citadel Layer and Base paints.
 Like in any paint range, there are paints that cover extremely well, and also a few that are more difficult to work with.
 I’ll give you a complete walkthrough below.

 Pure Red and Leather Brown are pretty much spot on, it’s very hard to tell the difference between Color Primer and paint.
 Uniform Grey is also pretty close, the Warpaints version only a nuance lighter.

 As you can see, Warpaints are an excellent match for their respective primers.
 Maybe not 100% (but then I’d mark this off as marketing speech), but like 99%.
 Well done, The Army Painter.